martinghunt/Scaffolder-evaluation/README.md

 listed below.
 Note that none of these tools are included in the code.
 Each one must be installed separately and the scripts assume that the relevant programs are in your $PATH.

+Each script can take up to two sets of read pairs, and assumes that the orientation of these reads is to be "innies" (i.e. like a paired end library).
+If you have a mate pair library ("outties"), then you will need to reverse complement your reads before running one of the scaffolders.

 The scaffolding tools with links to their publications and where to download the code are as follows.